dxpr/ckeditor5-ai-agent/README.md

 ## Error Handling

-The AiAssist plugin includes built-in error handling for various scenarios such as unsupported languages, API request failures, and more.
+The AiAgent plugin includes built-in error handling for various scenarios such as unsupported languages, API request failures, and more.
 Error messages are displayed to the user and logged in the console for debugging purposes.

 This package was created by the [ckeditor5-package-generator](https://www.npmjs.com/package/ckeditor5-package-generator) package.